arzuisiktopbas/A_Whale_Off_the_Portfolio/README.md

 ## Background

-In this HW, I used quantitative analysis techniques with Python and Pandas to determine which portfolio is performing the best across many areas: volatility, returns, risk, and Sharpe ratios.
+I used quantitative analysis techniques with Python and Pandas to determine which portfolio is performing the best across many areas: volatility, returns, risk, and Sharpe ratios.
 And I created an analysis notebook that analyzes and visualizes the major metrics of the portfolios across all of these areas, and determine which portfolio outperformed the others.

 I had the historical daily returns of several portfolios: some from the firm's algorithmic portfolios, some that represent the portfolios of famous "whale" investors like Warren Buffett, and some from the big hedge and mutual funds.